florian2/solid_backup/README.md

 ## Features

 - Create and manage database backup configurations
+- Automatic detection of database settings from database.yml
 - View the last seven days of backup files
 - Schedule backups using cron expressions via SolidQueue
 - Monitor backup status and logs